-- 1) Only pins 1 to 6 are used. - 2) The wire color-coding is WipLL's standard for wire color-coding.
+- Pins 9 through 15 of the 15-pin D-type connector are not used.
+The wire color-coding is WipLL's standard for wire color-coding.
 However, if you implement your company's wire color-coding scheme, ensure that the wires are paired and twisted according to the pin functions listed in Table 6-3 (e.g., Rx+ with Rx-).